 PHED 105 Rock Climbing I - 0.25 credits

 Introduction to Rock Climbing.
 This class takes place at the Glastonbury rock climbing gym.
 Students will learn how to use a harness, tie knots and belay a climber.
 All equipment will be provided.
 Introduction to movement skills in an indoor environment will be introduced.
-Students who take this class will become belay certified at the Central Rock Glastonbury gym.
+Students who take this class will become belay trained at the Central Rock Glastonbury gym.

 PHED 205 Rock Climbing II - 0.25 credits

-Upon successful completion of Rock Climbing I, student can enroll in Rock Climbing II, which will introduce students to several advanced techniques of the sport.
+Upon successful completion of Rock Climbing I, students can enroll in Rock Climbing II, which will introduce students to several advanced techniques of the sport.
 Students will have the opportunity to learn how to lead climb in an indoor environment.
 If the weather permits, this class may have the opportunity to go outside.
 Students must be belay certified or have completed Rock Climbing I to enroll in this course.